 Merrimack Police Department would like to remind residents that the Town of Merrimack's Winter Parking Ban (Ordinance 183-17) and Impeding Snow Removal (Ordinance 183-18) are in effect.
 No vehicle or trailer shall be parked on any public street or highway between the hours of 11:00 p.m. and 6:00 a.m. from November 15th through April 15th.
-Further, no vehicle shall be parked on any public street or highway from November 15th through April 15th in such a manner as to impede snow removal.
-The Merrimack Police Department and the Merrimack Public Works Department ask all residents to assist them in their efforts to maintain safe roads and highways by complying with these requests.
+Further, no vehicle shall be parked on any public street or highway from maintain safe roads and highways by complying with these requests.
 Thank you for your cooperation.